The war for talent has got a whole lot fiercer, thanks to the Great Resignation.

 He explains it’s about trying to grab candidates’ attention with “something that makes their thumb stop scrolling” and start the conversation that way.

 “We’re just trying to leave no stone unturned,” he adds.

 Increase exposure with new channels

-While LinkedIn remains a top recruitment channel for most organisations, HR leaders say they’re being more proactive with outbound avenues, exploring job boards, word of mouth and partnerships, among other channels.
+While LinkedIn remains a top recruitment channel for most organizations, HR leaders say they’re being more proactive with outbound avenues, exploring job boards, word of mouth and partnerships, among other channels.